 This assignment compliments the self-analysis essay and your semester project, requiring you to select a person from your field research that is of a different cultural background than yourself and interview them to learn about these differences and how they affect their identity.
-Upon completion of the interview, a 3-page analysis should be written that reflects on the interview and interaction as well as the culture of your interviewee.
+Upon completion of the interview, a 3-page analysis should be written that reflects on the culture of your interviewee.
 Further details will be discussed in class.